sibrahimsayed/Programming_test_ibrahim/readme.txt

 - The program outputs the results to ../Output directory

-- All codes for the program are in 'Programming_test_code.py'
+- All codes for the program test are in 'Programming_test_code.py'

 """